 Trujillo's first full season (2007-08) provided a number of highlights.
-First and foremost was New Mexico capturing the 2008 Mountain West Conference championship on its home course by a staggering 19 shots.
+New Mexico captured the 2008 Mountain West Conference championship on the UNM Championship Course by a staggering 19 shots.
 Sophomore Jodi Ewart won the individual title to complete the Lobo sweep.
 UNM also won the 2008 Betsy Rawls Longhorn Invitational title in Austin, Texas, beating No. 5 Florida and No. 6 Arkansas in the process.

 While working at Isleta, Trujillo earned numerous accolades, including the 1997 Sun Country Section PGA Merchandiser of the Year, the 2001 Junior Golf Leader award and the LPGA Central Section Professional of the Year in 2000 and 2002.
 Additionally, she was named one of Golf For Women magazine's Top 50 teachers in the United States in 2002 and 2003.
 Trujillo served as the assistant golf professional at the University of New Mexico Championship Course from 1990 until August of 1996.
 During her tenure, Trujillo assisted with the day-to-day operations at the course.